bairblog/bairblog.github.io/_posts/2018-11-26-physics-learning.md

 Our experimental context is cell imaging, so we use 100 cell images (100px by 100px) as our dataset (90 training examples / 10 testing examples).
-We learn the design parameters for acquiring only two measurements.
-In figure 5, we compare the phase image reconstructions using our learned design and the [traditional design][4] against phase image reconstructed using a [validation method][3].
+We learn the experimental design parameters for acquiring only two measurements.
+In figure 5, we compare the phase image reconstructions using our learned design [1] and the [traditional design][4] against phase image reconstructed using a [validation method][3].
 Using only a fraction of the measurements, our learned designs can reconstruct a phase image with a similar quality to that of the validation method, while the traditional design's phase image is degraded in quality.